Car Test Centre, England

 How many tests are taken at Birmingham (Kingstanding) each year?

-Birmingham (Kingstanding) has recorded 30.5K tests in the available DVSA data, of which 12.9K passed and 17.6K failed.
-The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.
+Birmingham (Kingstanding) has recorded 186.9K tests in the available DVSA data, of which 71.5K passed and 115.4K failed.
+The trend chart on this page plots how both volume and pass rate have changed across the recent DVSA reporting periods.

-How do I book a driving test at Birmingham (Kingstanding)?
+How do I book a test at Birmingham (Kingstanding) and what do I need?

 How long is the wait for a driving test at Birmingham (Kingstanding)?

-The estimated wait at Birmingham (Kingstanding) is around 19 weeks (high demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 30.5K lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Birmingham (Kingstanding) is about 18 to 22 weeks (very high demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 186.9K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source